Back to the Future: Tennessee’s Experience with Medicaid MISmanaged Care

 As these plans fell behind in paying providers, their TennCare patients effectively became uninsured, because providers dropped out of the plans’ provider networks, and there was nowhere for patients to turn.
 At an April 2001 emergency hearing, a federal court received dramatic testimony about Access MedPlus patients suffering and even dying as they searched in vain for care.
 The court ordered the state to create an emergency process for meeting the most urgent needs of the plan’s patients.
 A few months later, the plan went bankrupt, leaving $100 million in unpaid debts to hospitals, doctors and other creditors.
 The state spent millions more, and 350,000 Tennesseans struggled to find new providers, as Access MedPlus’s patients were reassigned to new plans.

 A federal grand jury investigated Access MedPlus financial dealings after the plan collapsed.
 Although no one was ever prosecuted, there was never a full accounting of where millions of taxpayer dollars had gone.
-Suspicions of criminality extended to other players amid allegations that an indicted state senator had tried to steer lucrative TennCare contracts to managed care companies from which he had received payments.
+Other managed care companies were found by a federal court jury to have paid a state senator to help them obtain lucrative TennCare contracts.

 Tennessee’s managed care problems were among many factors that led to the issuance in 2002 of comprehensive federal regulations.
 A revised version of those regulations is codified as 42 Code of Federal Regulations Part 438.
 The rules address a broad range of problems that manifested themselves in the TennCare scandals.
 The rules prohibit conflicts of interest, require states to pay rates that are actuarially sound, ensure that MCOs maintain solvency and pay providers on time, and require that provider networks are adequate to meet patients’ needs.
 The rules also include important guarantees of “mental health parity” to prevent discrimination by MCOs in the care of patients with mental illness or addictions.